kaijchang/LearnTheSpire/README.md

 # Learn The Spire

-Neural Network for choosing which card to pick or whether or not to pick a card at all in Slay the Spire.
+Neural Network for choosing between cards in Slay the Spire.

 ## Requirements

+`python3` and `pip3`

 ```bash
 pip3 install -r requirements.txt
 ```

+I don't know the path for the where the past runs are stored for systems besides MacOS, so it can only locate runs on MacOS at the moment.

 ## Main Idea